Jember Regency: Language

 Most citizens speak the Javanese language or the Madurese language, and sometimes a mixed dialect of both Javanese and Madurese languages.
-Many citizen speak Indonesian for official and business purposes only, and to communicate with non-Javanese or non-Madurese people.
+Many citizens speak Indonesian for official and business purposes only, and to communicate with non-Javanese or non-Madurese people.

 Jember Fashion Carnival

 The Jember Fashion Carnaval is an annual event.
 In the tenth carnival in 2011, over 600 participants walked along the world's longest catwalk.
 It ran for 3.6 km, along Jalan P.B.
 Sudirman (Central Park) and Jalan Gajah Mada up to the Jember Sport Hall.

 Airport

-An expansion of dormant Notohadinegoro Airport has been verified for reuse/operational in June 2014.
-The airport now has 1,705 meters runway and ready to serve up to ATR 72/600.
+An expansion of dormant Notohadinegoro Airport was verified for reuse/operational in June 2014.
+The airport now has 1,705 meters runway and was ready to serve up to ATR 72/600.

-The airport has been closed since April 2020 with no plans to reopen.
+However, the airport has been closed since April 2020 with no plans to reopen.
 High jet fuel prices and a lack of demand make Notohadinegoro Airport unprofitable for domestic airlines.